 The intended audience for this Guide are organizations that are looking for standard approaches to manage programs.
 This Guide is not intended to provide a new set of standards that would be required to assess program performance, but instead provide a “menu” of typical measures that could be applied.
 Some metrics are better suited for certain applications than are others.
 Each organization should decide which measures are most appropriate for its environment and select only those measures suitable for its purposes.

 - Planning and Scheduling Excellence Guide (PASEG).
-Revision March 2016.
+Revised September 12, 2022.
 This joint industry and government guide is geared for the Program Leadership Team and Planning/Scheduling professionals to recognize the value of an Integrated Master Schedule (IMS) by understanding scheduling concepts, promoting good scheduling processes, and realizing the consequences of poor processes.
 Using the PASEG document, the program team can build and maintain more robust and dynamic schedules that provide a roadmap for improved program execution.

 - Earned Value Management in a Production Environment The purpose of this white paper is to define terms, explain typical production practices, and relate them to EVM terminology and practices.
 Many companies operate their EVM system (EVMS) on production efforts, including Firm Fixed Price (FFP) contracts where no EVMS requirement exists.
 Many production contracts do have EVMS requirements - often early production efforts are cost plus contracts or fixed price incentive contracts.
 When EVMS requirements exist, companies must be able to demonstrate compliance to the 32 guidelines in the EIA-748 Standard for Earned Value Management Systems.
 As a result, it is critically important that contractor and government personnel understand how the 32 guidelines apply to production activity.
 This white paper is intended to help all parties understand that production activity may result in different EVMS focus or usage while still complying with the 32 guidelines.